moragoapp/morago_privacy_policy/policy.md

 **Privacy Policy**

-Morago app is a Free app.
-This SERVICE is provided at no cost and is intended for use as is.
+Kim Igor Robertovich built the Morago app as a Freemium app.
+This SERVICE is provided by Kim Igor Robertovich at no cost and is intended for use as is.

-This page is used to inform visitors regarding policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
+If you choose to use Morago’s Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that Morago collects is used for providing and improving the Service.
 Morago will not use or share your information with anyone except as described in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Morago unless otherwise defined in this Privacy Policy.

-Information Collection and Use
+**Information Collection and Use**
-For a better experience, while using our Service, Morago may require users to provide certain personally identifiable information, including but not limited to Email, Name, Phone number, Visa, Age, Gender.
+For a better experience, while using our Service, Morago may require you to provide certain personally identifiable information, including but not limited to full name, mobile number, email, bank info.
+The information that Morago requests will be retained on our server and will be deleted upon request.

 The app does use third-party services that may collect information used to identify you.
-Link to the privacy policy of third-party service providers used by the app Google Play Services
-AdMob
-Facebook

 **Log Data**